 Program Description.
 The Federal Pell Grant Program is the "foundational" federal student aid program.
 The program provides grants to financially needy undergraduate students who have not yet earned their first bachelor's degree to help pay the costs of attending postsecondary institutions.
 (In very limited circumstances, post-baccalaureate students in teacher education programs may also qualify for Pell Grants.)
 Schools must determine a student's Federal Pell Grant eligibility before calculating eligibility for other federal student aid programs.
-During the annual Congressional appropriations process, the minimum and maximum Pell Grant award level is established for the upcoming award year.
-In award year 2015-2016, grants ranged between \$588 and \$5,775.
-In award year 2016-2017, grants range from \$590 to \$5,815.
+During the annual Congressional appropriations process, the minimum and maximum Pell Grant award levels are established for the upcoming award year.
+In award year 2016-2017, grants ranged between \$589 and \$5,815.
+In award year 2017-2018, grants range from \$596 to \$5,920.
 The amounts students receive are based on their educational costs and the family's ability to contribute to college costs.

 Figure 1.
-Distribution of Pell Grant Recipients by Type of Institution, Award Year 2013-2014
+Distribution of Pell Grant Recipients by Type of Institution, Award Year 2014-2015

-Source: U.S. Department of Education, Federal Pell Grant Program End-of-year Report, 2013-2014.
+Source: U.S. Department of Education, Federal Pell Grant Program End-of-year Report, 2014-2015.

 Table 2.
-Number and Distribution of Pell Grant Recipients by Family Income Level, Award Year 2013-2014
+Number and Distribution of Pell Grant Recipients by Family Income Level, Award Year 2014-2015